-In the Bible Jesus warns us that many people will think they are saved and have a restored relationship with God, but they are not.
+In the Bible Jesus warns us that many people will think they are saved but they are not.
 He even mentions people that are doing God’s kingdom work and doing ministry work.
 How can this be ?
-Today there seems to be a huge misunderstanding of what true salvation is, and especially of what is required for salvation.
+Today there seems to be a huge misunderstanding of what true salvation is.
+And especially of what is required for salvation.

 - “Not everyone who says to Me, ‘Lord, Lord,’ will enter the kingdom of heaven, but he who does the will of My Father who is in heaven will enter.
 Many will say to Me on that day, ‘Lord, Lord, did we not prophesy in Your name, and in Your name cast out demons, and in Your name perform many miracles?’
 “And then I will declare to them, ‘I never knew you; Depart from me, you who practice lawlessness.” – Matthew 7:21-23

-The article made an incredible statement… that in mainline evangelical Christian churches in the US, well over 50% of church members are not saved and are lost.
-I couldn’t believe this at first, but I continues to read about how some very well respected Christian leaders agreed with this statement.
-Men like Franklin Graham, Billy Graham’ son.
-Another was Bill Bright, who founded Campus Crusade For Christ, now know as Cru.
+The article made an incredible statement.
+It stated that in US mainline evangelical Christian churches, well over 50% of church members are lost.
+I couldn’t believe this at first.
+But I continued to read about how some very well respected Christian leaders agreed with this statement.
+Men like Franklin Graham, Billy Graham’s son.
+Another was Bill Bright, who founded Campus Crusade For Christ, now known as Cru.
 Bill Bright stated that they did their own research and they agreed completely.

-Things have changed a lot in the last 16 years, and things are a lot worse.
+Things have changed a lot in the last 16 years.
+And things are generally a lot worse.
 The US church has changed drastically since then.
-Many churches have abandoned God’s mission of spreading the Gospel message & reaching the lost, and making true disciples.
-Out of fear of offending people, many churches have gone to a different mission of trying to appeal to and attract people to church, so they can have a large church full of people.
-Then they can have a lot of money and resources, and then they can have programs that can attract even more people to the church.
+Many churches have abandoned God’s mission of spreading the Gospel message and making true disciples.
+Out of fear of offending people, many churches have gone to a different mission of trying to appeal to and attract people to church.
+So they can have a large church full of people.
+Then they can have a lot of money and resources.
+And then they can have programs that can attract even more people to the church.

-The bottom line is that the majority of churches these days never preach the Gospel message, because the Gospel has some parts in it that offend people… especially the parts that include talking about sin.
+The bottom line is that the majority of churches these days never preach the Gospel message, because the Gospel has parts in it that offend people.
+Especially the parts that include talking about sin.
 These days the problem of having lost people in our churches is much worse than it was 16 years ago.
 Many people do not hear the Gospel message anymore in churches.
 Today more positive messages are presented, that are easier to hear and that make people feel good.
-If the Gospel is presented at all in churches and other places these days, chances are that it is a very brief partial presentation, and the requirements for true salvation are not presented well or at all.
+If the Gospel is presented at all in churches and other places these days, chances are that it is a very brief partial presentation.
+And the requirements for true salvation are not presented well or at all.

 Before we talk about what are the requirements for true salvation, which is where most people get off track and are misinformed, we need to talk about what is true salvation.
-We will find the truth of what is salvation and the requirements for true salvation in God’s Word, and specifically in the Gospel message.
+We will find the truth of what salvation is, and the requirements for true salvation in God’s Word.

 Salvation in The Gospel of Jesus Christ & The Requirements for True Salvation